cnygaard/cnygaard.github.io/_posts/2020-05-26-swedish-covid-19-number-of-cases-prediction.md

 ![S-curve](/assets/uploads/sweden-sigmoidscreenshot-from-2020-05-26-23-41-21.png "S-curve")

-2019-05-27
+2019-05-28

 Curve is not converging.
-Prediction 37211.
-It is constantly showing lower numbers than really are for each day.
+Prediction 37211 based on 2019-05-27 data.
+It is constantly showing lower numbers than really are for each new day.
 Disclaimer: This is just a hobby prediction by a non professional in this field do not take it seriously.
 Need to fit Auto Arima function.

 You can also look at New York times Country Maps